AzZ-lab/AWS-Chatbot/README.md

 ## Project #3: Integrate Amazon Lex ChatBot with Facebook Messenger

-In this project, you'll be integrating an Amazon Lex ChatBot with Facebook Messenger to create an interactive chat experience for users.
+In this project, we will be integrating an Amazon Lex ChatBot with Facebook Messenger to create an interactive chat experience for users.

 ### Step #1: Create an Amazon Lex ChatBot
 - Sign in to the AWS Management Console and open the Amazon Lex console.